ddprrt/ddprrt.github.io/src/content/_posts/2020-07-28-typescript-react-component-patterns.md

 ## Styled components

-Not to be confused with the *styled components* CSS-in-JS library.
+Not to be confused with the *styled-components* CSS-in-JS library.
 We want to set CSS classes based on a prop we define.
-E.g. a new `type` property that allows to be set to either `primary` or `secondary`.
+E.g. a new `type` property that allows being set to either `primary` or `secondary`.

 We omit the original `type` and `className` and intersect with our own types: